Origins, Prophesies and the

 Maitreya

-Another text ("Li-chih pao-chüan": the precious book on establishing a new world) puts it
+book on establishing a new world) puts it like this:

-...the Buddha Maitreya comes to take
+...the Buddha Maitreya comes to take charge of

-Sakyamuni withdraw from his position, and Maitreya laughs out loud.
-The great kalpa has
+his position, and Maitreya laughs out loud.
+The great kalpa has arrived, and Maitreya has

-arrived, and Maitreya has ascended to the throne (teng liao chi).
-He kept his hair, and
+ascended to the throne (teng liao chi).
+He kept his hair, and changed his clothing.
+He put

-changed his clothing.
-He put on the gauze hat and round-collared robe (of an
+on the gauze hat and round-collared robe (of an official),...and appeared in the world

-Buddha is in charge of the world (chang ch'ien-k'un)...
+(ch'u-shih).
+Who in the world knows this?
+Maitreya Buddha is in charge of the world (chang

 A country in which Maitreya (Mireuk-sa) is